mnpopcenter/ipumsr/CONTRIBUTING.md

 # Pull Requests (Making changes to the package)
 We appreciate pull requests that follow these guidelines:
 1) Make sure that tests pass (and add new ones if possible).
-Because the extracts are so big, some tests may depend on the `ripumstest` package, which you can install using the following
-command: `devtools::install_github("mnpopcenter/ripumstest")`

 2) Try to conform to the code style of the package, currently loosely based on the [tidyverse style guide](http://style.tidyverse.org/)